Hellengi/FlowerShop/README.md

 - Use `mvn package` to create an executable jar

 ### Database (PostgreSQL)
-- You need to create `flower-shop` database
+- Create a `flower-shop` database for application deployment
-- Default username is `postgres`
 - Default password is `password`

 ### Server (Nginx)